If you’re shopping for identity theft protection, you should look at Aura first.

 LifeLock and IdentityForce both offer a team of experts that walk you through the process of restoring your identity should the worst happen.
 They’ll assist you with paperwork, help you handle phone calls to the appropriate authorities, and provide regular updates on your fraud case.
 They’ll even help you hire a lawyer if it comes to that.

 However, IdentityForce does all of this for you AND every member of your household, even if you don’t have a family plan.

 Now, to be fair, that could be IdentityForce’s way of making up for their lackluster family plan options (more on that later).
 But still, it’s a nice feature.

-IdentityForce also restores stolen identities of deceased members.
+IdentityForce also restores the stolen identities of deceased members.

 Unfortunately, cybercriminals can rob you even after you’ve left this world, creating a huge headache for surviving family members.
 If you’re an IdentityForce member, though, you can rest assured that they’ll help your surviving loved ones stop the fraudsters.
 This is a feature unique to IdentityForce that I’ve yet to see another identity protection service replicate.

 Both Norton LifeLock and IdentityForce offer wallet protection, and it’s about the same.